A mathematical study of the excess growth rate: Excess growth rate: properties and interconnections

 \end{proof}

-Here is the financial interpretation of Proposition \ref{prop:numeraire.invariance}.
-Suppose that that we express the gross return $R_i$ of asset $i \in \supp(\bpi)$ as $\frac{Y_i}{X_i}$, where $X_i$ and $Y_i$ are, respectively, the initial and final prices.
-For concreteness, let us fix $X_i$ and $Y_i$ as the {\it dollar values}.
+Here is the financial interpretation.
+Suppose that we express the gross return $R_i$ of asset $i \in \supp(\bpi)$ as $Y_i/X_i$, where $X_i$ and $Y_i$ are, respectively, the initial and final prices.
+For concreteness, let $X_i$ and $Y_i$ be the {\it dollar values}.
 In financial terms, we say that the {\it num\'{e}raire} is cash (with respect to a fixed currency).
-Now, suppose that we measure prices in terms of another asset (e.g.~the value of the S\&P500 Index) whose price moves from $Q$ to $Q'$, both of which are assumed to be positive.
+Suppose that we measure prices in terms of another positive quantity (e.g.~the value of the S\&P500 Index or another currency) which moves from $Q$ to $Q'$.
 That is, we define the {\it relative prices} of asset $i$ by $\tilde{X}_i = X_i/Q$ and $\tilde{Y}_i = Y_i/Q'$; these are the prices under the new num\'{e}raire.
 Then, the {\it relative gross return} is given by

-Thus, we have $\tilde{\bR} := (\tilde{R}_1, \ldots, \tilde{R}_n) = a\bR$, where $a = \frac{Q}{Q'} > 0$.
-Num\'{e}raire invariance states that the excess growth rate is independent of the choice of the num\'{e}raire.
-This property makes the excess growth rate an appropriate measure of {\it relative volatility} which is different from the more familiar absolute volatility.
-For example, suppose that all assets fall by $50\%$ in dollar value.
-Then, the market is volatile in absolute terms, but there is no relative volatility.
-In particular, all portfolios of these assets earn the same return $-50\%$ regardless of their allocation.